xerzo/telefication/README.txt

 3. Telegram messages.

 == Changelog ==
+= 1.4.0 =
+* [Add] Get your chat ID from Telefication setting page when you use your own bot.

 = 1.3.0 =
 * [Add] A new feature to use your own Telegram bot